portsoc/hangman-in-branches/README.md

 `guessLetter` in the server checks the letter that is passed as a parameter of the request object.
 It updates the properties of `status` and returns it as a response.

-We should minimize the number of times the client (more specifically `registerLetter`) requests the server to check a letter.
+We should minimize the number of times the client requests the server to check a letter.
-So, for example, we should not send a request if the user's input has been already guessed or if we know that the game is over.
+So, for example, `registerLetter` does not send a request if the user's input has been already guessed or if we know that the game is over.

 See all of our changes by visiting [this compare page](https://github.com/portsoc/hangman-in-branches/compare/7...8?diff=split).